 Word moderation for content that contains specific words (Guide Professional and Enterprise)

-Guide Managers can choose to filter content based on specific that will trigger content moderation.
-When this option is enabled, end-user content that contains any of the words indicated in your list, is placed in a moderation queue instead of being posted publicly.
+Guide Managers can choose to filter content based on specific words that will trigger content moderation.
+When this option is enabled, end-user content that contains any of the words indicated in your list is placed in a moderation queue instead of being posted publicly.
 You can then moderate the content and decide if it is spam or if it's safe to post in your Help Center.
 You can subscribe to the moderation queue so that you are alerted when there are posts in the queue.
-Learn more.
+Learn more

 Rate limiting for new content